Sober Living in Thousand Oaks: Transition to Your New Life

 Every sober living home is different and has their own set of rules.
 The following are customary rules among most sober living homes.

-- You must agree to being periodically drug tested.
+- Being periodically drug tested.

-- You must do chores around the house.
+- Doing chores around the house.

-- You must respect your roommates
+- Respecting your roommates

-- You must pay your rent on time
+- Paying your rent on time.

 Will Sober Living Help Me Stay Sober?